ikangik/sentenceanalyser/README.md

                         this.analyzeText();
                     }
                 });
+            }

-                modalCloseBtn.addEventListener('click', () => {
+            loadSampleText() {
-                    this.hideModal();
-                });
+                const textInput = document.getElementById('textInput');

-                // Add some sample text for demonstration textInput.value = "This is a sample sentence to test the grammar analyser.
-There are some deliberate mistakes here.
+                textInput.value = "This is a sample sentence to test the grammar analyzer. there are some deliberate mistakes here.
 The book was read by the student yesterday.
 We organised the event at the centre.";
                 this.updateWordCount();
             }

-            /**
-             * Updates the word count display and applies styling based on the count.
-             */
             updateWordCount() {
                 const textInput = document.getElementById('textInput');
                 const wordCountElement = document.getElementById('wordCount');